 Have a Healthy and Happy Holiday Season!

 If you or a loved one is suffering from depression this holiday season, or trying to drink away the sorrows, we hope the information in this article is enough to help you decide to be proactive about making a plan to be healthy.
-Depression affects millions of Americans, and there are many ways to begin the healing process that don’t involve drinking, or medications.
-At the Alternative to Meds Center, we offer a holistic and therapeutic inpatient center where people come to recover and heal from the damage caused by long term antidepressant use, as well as alcohol dependency.
-We find that providing a nutrient rich diet and supplementation, a supportive environment, and access to world class holistic medical professionals, gives even the most challenging cases the highest chance of long term success.
+Depression affects millions of Americans, and there are many ways to begin the healing process that don’t involve drinking or medications.
+At Alternative to Meds Center, we offer a holistic and therapeutic inpatient center where people come to recover and heal from the damage caused by long-term antidepressant use, as well as alcohol dependency.
+We find that providing a nutrient-rich diet, supplementation, a supportive environment, and access to world class holistic medical professionals, gives even the most challenging cases the highest chance of long-term success.
 After a decade of offering licensed dual diagnosis services in Sedona Arizona, we are proud to say thousands have been helped and provided a second chance at life, after recovering from seasonal depression, major depressive disorder, alcoholism, and many other serious conditions.

 Diane is an avid supporter and researcher of natural mental health strategies.
 Diane received her medical writing and science communication certification through Stanford University and has published over 3 million words on the topics of holistic health, addiction, recovery, and alternative medicine.
 She has proudly worked with the Alternative to Meds Center since its inception and is grateful for the opportunity to help the founding members develop this world-class center that has helped so many thousands regain natural mental health.